Learn How to Grow Oregano Plant in Pots to enjoy the fresh aromatic sprigs in your Italian and Greek dishes!

 When to Plant Oregano

 In a cool climate, plant oregano after the winters, when the weather warms up for spring until any time up to fall.
-If you live in a hot, frost-free climate, plant it in fall or winter.
+However, if you live in a hot, frost-free climate, plant it in fall or winter.
 The best temperature for sowing seeds is between 60-75 F (15-24 C).

 Types of Oregano

-Oregano Vulgare is the most commonly found oregano species and also goes with names true oregano or wild marjoram.
+Oregano Vulgare is the most commonly found oregano species and also goes with names like true oregano or wild marjoram.
 It’s mild in flavor but a vigorous grower.
-There are some other types of oregano that are listed below:
+There are some other types of oregano plants as well, which are listed below:

 Sweet Marjoram: Marjoram belongs to the oregano genus.
-Its taste is similar to oregano but less spicy and somewhat sweet and delicate.
+Its taste is similar to oregano but less spicy and somewhat sweet and delicate in fragrance.
 You can use both interchangeably.

-Greek Oregano (Origanum vulgare var. hirtum): Sometimes called as true oregano, it is an essential part of many common Greek and Italian dishes because of its pungent and earthy flavor.
-It does not spread as vigorously as common oregano and used to flavor tomato sauces, pizzas, meat, and fish recipes.
+Greek Oregano (Origanum vulgare var. hirtum): Sometimes referred to as true oregano, it is an essential part of many common Greek and Italian dishes because of its pungent and earthy flavor.
+It does not spread as vigorously as common oregano and is used to flavor tomato sauces, pizzas, meat, and fish recipes.

-Italian Oregano (Origanum x majoricum): Hybrid of common oregano and sweet marjoram result in Italian oregano.
+Italian Oregano (Origanum x majoricum): A hybrid of common oregano and sweet marjoram result in Italian oregano.
 As it’s a hybrid variety, the flavor is milder than “Greek Oregano.”
 It resembles the taste of both Greek oregano and marjoram.

-Syrian Oregano (Origanum maru): Instead of spreading around, Syrian oregano or Lebanese Oregano grows upright, up to 3 to 4 feet tall but you can also grow it in containers.
+Syrian Oregano (Origanum maru): Instead of spreading around, Syrian oregano or Lebanese Oregano grows upright, up to 3 to 4 feet tall, but you can also grow it in containers.
 It’s strong in flavor and commonly used in Middle Eastern cuisine.
-Za’atar is a Middle Eastern condiment prepared by mixing Syrian oregano, thyme, ground sumac, and sesame seeds.
+For example, Za’atar is a Middle Eastern condiment prepared by mixing Syrian oregano, thyme, ground sumac, and sesame seeds.

 Golden Oregano: If you’re looking for an ornamental oregano variety, this one is.
-This creeping herb grows foliage in the gorgeous shade of gold.
+This creeping herb grows foliage in a gorgeous shade of gold.
 You can plant it in wide containers and hanging baskets.
-In taste, it’s milder flavor than Greek oregano.
+In taste, it’s a milder flavor than Greek oregano.